CURIOSITY NEVER RETIRES

 We’ve always tried to do our best to pass on our passion for curiosity to our children and anyone else who shares our love of discovery.
 Now it’s the grandkids who are our focus and this is for them.
 You are welcome to join us as we celebrate the power of asking questions, pursuing knowledge, and embracing the amazing in the ordinary.
 Let's learn stuff, together! - Granny & Paw

-THE JUNE STUFF
+THE MOST RECENT STUFF

 What Happened: